- PGCS Project and Program Management Symposium 2022 -

 Through its history, Australia has been built on projects like the original Snowy Mountains Hydro Scheme, national highways and railroads, and Defence projects worth billions of dollars.

-Effective project management has been critical to our success as a nation and this is just as important in the decade ahead.
+Effective project management has been critical to our success as a nation and this is just as important in the decades ahead.

 A highlight of the symposium is its access to thought leaders from the USA and Europe.
 Each year, selected speakers from overseas are brought to the symposium to share knowledge and provide an international perspective on project and portfolio management.

 More than anything else, the symposium is about connection.
 This is perhaps the only symposium that actively engages practitioners with the academic community.
-It fosters a strong defence and public sector attendance, with industry, and with project governance and controls specialists.
-And it doesn't matter which project management professional body you belong to - this symposium is non-tribal from the opening address through to conclusion - it truly is about sharing knowledge and improving project outcomes.
+It fosters a strong private and public sector attendance, with industry, and with project governance and controls specialists.
+It doesn't matter which professional body you belong to - this symposium is non-tribal from the opening address through to conclusion - it truly is about sharing knowledge and improving project outcomes.